brucemack/brucemack.github.io/ampersand/index.md

 * For each 20ms frame:
   - Mix the PCM audio for whatever small number of stations are talking.
-In Ampersand this process is happening on 48K audio.
+In Ampersand this process is happening at 48K.
   - For each listener who is dialed into the conference:
     - Down-sample the 48K audio to whatever rate is used by the CODEC that the listener is using.
 This will be 8K or 16K.